Pakupodisathish/personal-habit-tracker-app/README.md

 Personal Habit Tracker
 A modern and interactive habit tracking application built with Python, Streamlit, and a custom React component.
 This app allows users to add, track, and manage their daily habits with a clean and user-friendly interface.

+Note: To add a screenshot, upload an image to your GitHub repository and replace <INSERT_SCREENSHOT_URL_HERE> with the direct link to the image.

 🔴 Live Demo
 Click here to try the live application!